 Upon the notification of a Problem via a Problem Call, AO shall start all necessary actions to execute the required activities according to the call flow such as but not limited to extension procedure, planned maintenance process, Upgrade/Update process and escalation process.

-All problems and events relevant to the Services will be communicated in accordance with the incident management processes as described by in the ‘WLA’ (Working Level Agreement) document.
+All problems and events relevant to the Services will be communicated in accordance with the incident management processes as described by Wyre in the ‘WLA’ (Working Level Agreement) document.

-AO shall cause its CAS supplier involved to commit to deliver the necessary undertakings for the delivery of the Services in accordance with the terms and conditions as specified in this Annex and the Agreement provided however that AO shall remain responsible and liable towards .
+AO shall cause its CAS supplier involved to commit to deliver the necessary undertakings for the delivery of the Services in accordance with the terms and conditions as specified in this Annex and the Agreement provided however that AO shall remain responsible and liable towards Wyre.

 AO shall respect and comply with all the agreed service levels and commitments in this Annex.
-Further AO shall inform in case of difficulties in solving a Problem.
+Further AO shall inform Wyre in case of difficulties in solving a Problem.

-Responsibilities of
+Responsibilities of Wyre

-As soon as possible after the occurrence of the Problem in the Software and/or System, shall notify AO in accordance with ’s relevant escalation procedures.
+As soon as possible after the occurrence of the Problem in the Software and/or System, Wyre shall notify AO in accordance with Wyre’s relevant escalation procedures.

-In exceptional situations, is allowed to disconnect AO DTV services from its network (by no longer scrambling AO’s CAS), eg. loss of service for (all) and AO customers; critical security breach in AO network….
+In exceptional situations, Wyre is allowed to disconnect AO DTV services from its network (by no longer scrambling AO’s CAS), eg. loss of service for (all) Wyre and AO customers; critical security breach in AO network….
 Reconnection of AO will happen maximum 4 hours after restoration by AO.

 Description of the services